Art Walls: The Next Big Thing?

 Refik Anadol’s data sculpture Melting Memories

 This all started as a side conversation with Cory Reistad, the head of SAV Digital Environments in Bozeman, Montana.
-We were discussing emerging trends in luxury home entertainment, and Cory mentioned that his company is getting an increasing number of requests for video-wall installations so people can display unique, commissioned works of video art in their homes.
+We were discussing emerging trends in luxury home entertainment, and Cory mentioned that his company is getting an increasing number of requests for video-wall installations so people can display unique, commissioned works of video art

 Intrigued, I reached out to a number of people I trust to know a lot more about something like this than I do.
 Some of them were well aware of, and up to speed on, the whole “art wall” thing and excited about the possibilities.
 Some of them had no idea what I was talking about.
 That suggested that this is a bona fide trend that hasn’t yet achieved broad awareness even among the luxury-tech cognoscenti.